Donald Guerrero

 Donald Guerrero Ortíz (born November 6, 1958) is a Dominican businessman, economist, and professor.
+Founder and CEO of Axis Automotive Group.
 He was the Minister of Finance of the Dominican Republic from 2016 to 2020.

 Early life

 Guerrero Ortíz was born in San José de Ocoa on November 6, 1958.
 He is the son of Ángel Donald Guerrero Martínez and Francia Ortiz Arias.

 He graduated in Economics from the Santo Domingo Institute of Technology, where he also completed postgraduate studies in Business Administration.
 Later, he completed a master's degree in Finance from the University of Maryland and a postgraduate degree in Banking and Finance from Chase Manhattan Bank, San Juan, Puerto Rico.

 Career

 Guerrero Ortiz taught at various universities.
 He was a teacher of Microeconomics and Business Economics at the Pedro Henríquez Ureña National University (UNPHU).
 Additionally, he taught International and Corporate Finance at the postgraduate level at INTEC.
 He was professor of Business Strategy at the Pontificia Universidad Católica Madre y Maestra.

+He is the founder and CEO of Axis Automotive Group, a leading dealership conglomerate in Puerto Rico.
+His journey in the automotive industry began in January 1996 with the acquisition of Pedro Gómez's Toyota Service facilities.
+Today, the company represents well-known brands such as Autogermana BMW, Autogermana Mini, Autocentro Nissan, Autocentro Chrysler, Dodge, Jeep, Ram, and Autocentro.